collective/alm.solrindex/alm/solrindex/README.txt

 This package uses a new method of maintaining an external database connection from a ZODB object.
-Previous approaches included storing ``_v_`` (volatile) attributes, keeping connections in a thread local variable, and reusing the multidatabase support inside ZODB, but those approaches each have significant drawbacks.
+Previous approaches included storing ``_v_`` (volatile) attributes, keeping connections in a thread local variable, and reusing the multi-database support inside ZODB, but those approaches each have significant drawbacks.

-The new method is to add dictionary called ``foreign_connections`` to the ZODB Connection object (the _p_jar attribute of any persisted object).
+The new method is to add dictionary called ``foreign_connections`` to the ZODB Connection object (the ``_p_jar`` attribute of any persisted object).
 Each key in the dictionary is the OID of the object that needs to maintain a persistent connection.
 Each value is an implementation-dependent database connection or connection wrapper.
 If